edanamerchan/project_Hudl/project_Hudl.md

 Analysis per region: South America
 --------------------------------------------

 South america region has the country with the most participations over all, Brazil.
-In the group there is clearly the ditinction between Brazil and Argentina at the top, using the clustering algotithm.
+In the group there is clearly the distinction between Brazil and Argentina at the top, using the clustering algorithm.

 ```r